PavanRangani/docs/docs/prd/assets/assets.md

 - View dialog:
   - View dialog shows all linked  `Insurance Carrier` in dialog if available
   - It will be link.
+On its click opens
 - List page
   - The Asset List page shows a new column `Insurance Carrier` which shows linked insurance of the asset.
   - With each insurance shows Insurance type in bracket after Name (Same as we are showing in view dialog)